Information for Parents

 - Complete the online Health History form within the patient portal:

 - Once logged into the portal, click on the “Forms” tab in the left side margin.
 This will open a page showing forms to be completed, including the Health History Form.
-PLEASE help the student in completing this information because s/he may not remember all significant health events or family history.
+PLEASE help the student in completing this information because they may not remember all significant health events or family history.

 - While in this Forms tab, please have the student read and acknowledge the Notice of Privacy Practices and the Treatment Agreement.

 - Learn about AlcoholEdu.